Inside: How To Use Positive Discipline To Respond to Aggressive Behaviors in Toddlers and Young Children

 Some alternatives are having a calm down corner, a calm down plan, learning breathing exercises and taking a time in.
 In my book Twelve Alternatives to Time Out: Connected Discipline Tools for Raising Cooperative Children I share how to start using these and other alternatives as well as success stories from many families already using them.

 7. Self Care: I cannot recommend this enough; take time to care for yourself, to reset and recharge.
-We cannot respond in a calm and collected way if we are continuously stressed out, worried and anxious.
-It is not selfish but rather very necessary to prevent yelling and reactive parenting.
+You cannot respond in a calm and collected way if you are continuously stressed out, worried and anxious.

 8. Accept Responsibility: Have you taken time to talk to your child about positive ways to handle frustration?
 Are limits set in a clear way?
 Do you model self-regulation?